kehongjie/RobustDC/README.md

 # RobustDC
-This package implements a Huber-type robust distance correlation measure (called "Robust DC" or "RDC") for sure screening in ultrahigh-dimensional heavy-tailed data.
+This R package implements a Huber-type robust distance correlation measure (called "Robust DC" or "RDC") for sure screening in ultrahigh-dimensional heavy-tailed data.

 # Installation
-To install the `CoxTOTEM` package, you will first need to install `devtools` package and then execute the following code:
+To install the `RobustDC` package, you will first need to install `devtools` package and then execute the following code:
 ```
 devtools::install_github('kehongjie/RobustDC')
 ```